 The University of Wisconsin-Madison is pleased to announce the 2nd annual STARTALK Korean Language & Culture Academy for High School Students

 The new, 5-week summer UW-Madison STARTALK Korean Language & Culture Academy is a non-residential program for high school students interested in exploring Korean language and culture.
 Through engaging, interactive learning activities, students will learn to communicate in Korean while exploring Korean cultural practices and traditions.
 No prior knowledge or experience with Korean is required or expected.

-Thanks to federal funding from STARTALK, the program will be offered at no cost to participants.
+Thanks to federal funding from STARTALK, the program is offered at no cost to participants.

 Classes will be taught by experienced UW-Madison instructors of Korean language, with special workshops led by experts in Korean martial arts, cooking, dance, and drumming.

 About the program: High school student participants in the Korean Language and Culture Academy will:

 - Learn Korean language through highly interactive activities.
 Language learning will be integrated with exploration of rich and exciting aspects of Korean culture.